 Is Whiskey Bad For You?

 Overall, the type of alcohol you drink has less bearing on your health than how much and how often you drink it.
 The downsides of drinking too much whiskey every day are similar to drinking too much alcohol in general.
-These include:
+Side effects of drinking whisky every day include:

 - Weight gain